ethanhs/pyhooked/readme.md

 #####As of v0.6, the module is LGPL licensed, not under the GPL.

 ####The Future -
-Here are a few things that I will be adding (subject to change without notice):
+Here are a few things that I would like to see:
 * add support for args for called functions
 * get mouse inputs
 * support all scancodes found [here](https://msdn.microsoft.com/en-us/library/aa299374%28v=vs.60%29.aspx)
 * Jython support
 * Threads?
 * ????<br>
 I am open to feature requests.
-If you have ideas, let me know (mr.smittye(at)gmail.com).
+If you have ideas, let me know (ironmanmark20 (at) outlook.com).
 Or, even better, make your changes and a pull request!